How does it work?

 There’s currently a rising popularity in mindful exercise, such as yoga and Pilates, and these can also be great choices to add to your exercise routine.
 Studies have suggested both may help reduce symptoms of depression.

 How much exercise should you aim for?
-The Lancet study suggested that exercising for 30-60 minutes, three to five times per week, is associated with better mental health.
+The Physical and Activity Guidelines recommends exercising for at least 30 minutes of moderate activity on most days, three to five times per week, is associated with better mental health.
 Exercise is particularly beneficial as a treatment for mental health when supervised by a health professional with specific training in exercise prescription, like an exercise physiologist.

 An exercise physiologist’s advice